siciarek/suggester/README.md

 suggester
 =========

-Simple suggester in PHP Phalcon.
+Simple suggester in PHP Phalcon for general purposes.